-$^{^7\}mathrm{These}$ counts were generated using David A. Wheeler's SLOCCount.
+$^{^6\}mathrm{These}$ counts were generated using David A. Wheeler's SLOCCount.

-8The buffer manager must ensure that the logger has forced the appropriate log entries to disk before writing a dirty page to disk.
+7For example, the buffer manager must ensure that the logger has forced the appropriate log entries to disk before writing a dirty page to disk.
 Otherwise, it would be impossible to undo the changes that had been made to the page.